 Architectural Control of Las Colinas

 The Master Declaration of Las Colinas established the Architectural Control Committee (ACC) and with it, the covenants, conditions and deed restrictions are key to this community’s success.
 The three member ACC oversees the activities of its sub-committees, the Residential Review Committee and the Commercial Review Committee.
-The four member sub-committees are charged with the responsibility of approving or disapproving a submission based upon the consideration of harmony with its surroundings, conformity to existing structures and design as well as the overall aesthetics of the proposal.
+The five member sub-committees are charged with the responsibility of approving or disapproving a submission based upon the consideration of harmony with its surroundings, conformity to existing structures and design as well as the overall aesthetics of the proposal.

 Plan Review Staff